ucheetah/ucheetah.github.io/_posts/2024-06-11-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
   <li>Exoplanet science is young - the first exoplanet was found in 1992.
-Interestingly though, only the researchers behind an exoplanet discovery three years later would snatch a <strong><a href="https://www.insidescience.org/news/all-exoplanets-came-1995" target="_blank">Nobel Prize</a></strong> (it's always political).
+Interestingly though, only the researchers behind an exoplanet discovery three years later would snatch a <strong><a href="https://www.insidescience.org/news/all-exoplanets-came-1995" target="blank">Nobel Prize</a></strong> (it's always political).
 </li>
   <li>There is a surreal amount of diversity in planet characteristics - these range from
   <ul>